 - Exchange contact details – take the other drivers and any witnesses full name, driving licence number, phone number, address, car make and model, the colour of the car, registration plate and any apparent damage.

-15 simple ways to avoid a road traffic accident
+15 ways to avoid a road traffic accident

-Accidents happen for a wide variety of reasons but a common theme in PSNI statistics every year shows that the cause of the vast majority (51%) of collisions is human behaviour, meaning they are avoidable.
+Accidents happen for a wide variety of reasons but a common theme in PSNI statistics every year shows that the cause of the majority (51%) of collisions were avoidable.

 What to do if a car damages your property